RikuKat/game-dev-foundry/InclusiveGameDevelopment.md

 ### Geography and Architecture

-- Geography impacts characters’ lifestyles and available resources.
+- Geography impacts characters' lifestyles and available resources.
 - Architecture reflects cultural, environmental, and economic influences.
-- Tools and artifacts reveal a society’s technological advancement and daily life.
+- Tools and artifacts reveal a society's technological advancement and daily life.

 ### Cultural and Historical Influences